WARNING! I posted some things on this page which might seem… offensive to some people.

 Or, to keep someone from doing it to them.

-It’s not that they’re cowards or anything, it’s just that they haven’t learned to use their martial skills in what I like to call,”The face of fear”.
+It’s not that they’re cowards (Because most of them are NOT), it’s just that they haven’t learned to use their martial skills in what I like to call,“THE FACE OF FEAR”.

 So, what do I mean when I say, “Face of Fear”?